 What are the reviews like?

-The PING G20 is generally very well received — it has a 4.4/5 customer rating on Amazon (click to see their comments on the driver) and countless positive in-depth reviews.
+The PING G20 is generally very well received — it has a 4.8/5 on Global Golf and countless positive in-depth reviews.

-Some negatives brought to the table include a rather limited workability (shot-shaping ability), as well as a large bulky 460cc clubhead that may not appeal aesthetically to everyone.
+- the large bulky 460cc clubhead may not appeal aesthetically to everyone

 The G20 has a large clubhead and clubface, and PING states that the variable thickness of the face helps to increase both moment of inertia (MOI) as well as ball speeds.

 Light & Strong Titanium

 The 460cc clubhead is made out of a light, low-density titanium alloy known as Ti 8-1-1.

 This material has a high strength-to-weight ratio which, according to PING, basically allows additional weight to be “strategically placed” and as a result increase the MOI of the vertical and horizontal axes (which translates to forgiveness), as well as increase the durability and performance of the club.

 The standard lofts available depend on the shaft used.